Cholesterol is a soft, waxy substance found in all parts of your body.

 blocking blood flow to the heart, brain, and other organs.

-Depending on your results, your doctor may tell you to have the test more often.
-Men ages 45 to 65 and women ages 55 to 65 should be screened every 1 to 2 years.
-They may also advise making changes to things you can control (modifiable risk factors) such as eating a healthy diet, losing weight, stopping smoking, and getting more exercise.
+Depending on your results, your healthcare provider may tell you to have the test more often.
+People assigned male at birth who are ages 45 to 65 and people assigned female at birth who are ages 55 to 65 should be screened every 1 to 2 years.
+Your provider may also advise making changes to things you can control (modifiable risk factors) such as eating a healthy diet, losing weight, stopping smoking, and getting more exercise.
 The best blood test to check cholesterol is a lipoprotein profile.
 This is done after you fast for 9 to 12 hours.
 A lipoprotein is a substance in the blood that carries cholesterol and other fats to the body's cells.
 The most important lipoproteins are:

 Copyright 2021 Holzer Health System.
 All rights reserved.